 The world is becoming increasingly saturated with media content.
 This course offers learners experiences in media production and media analysis at the highest level of complexity available in senior secondary courses.
-Learners are provided with practical and creative opportunities to acquire media skills, knowledge and understanding through a practical and theoretical study of media.
-Learners develop an understanding of the creative and collaborative processes needed to make media products.
+Learners are provided with practical and creative opportunities to acquire media skills, knowledge and understanding through a practical and theoretical study of Journalism, Advertising, Narrative and Production.
+Learners develop an understanding of the creative and collaborative processes needed to make engaging media products.

-- skills in specialised areas: Radio (radio/ digital media), Screen (TV/film/online content), Print and Digital Media - knowledge and skills from the four units: journalism, advertising, narrative and production
+- skills in the specialised area of Screen (TV/film/online content) - knowledge and skills from the four units: journalism, advertising, narrative and production